0xchase/HACS408E/content/schedule/week-01/lab-2/index.md

 {{< question >}}

-Which file do you think is the firmware?
-What kind of file is it?
+Which file do you think is the firmware? <br></br> What kind of file does the `file` command say it is?

 {{< /question >}}